awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-locationnfs-mountoptions.md

 # AWS::DataSync::LocationNFS MountOptions<a name="aws-properties-datasync-locationnfs-mountoptions"></a>

-Specifies the mount options that DataSync can use to mount your NFS share\.
+Specifies the options that DataSync can use to mount your NFS file server\.

 ## Syntax<a name="aws-properties-datasync-locationnfs-mountoptions-syntax"></a>